openforge/advanced-monorepo/README.md

 # OpenForge Advanced Monorepo

-This is an exmaple repository that contains an Angular and Vue project.
-In addition, each project contains a shared stencil component.
+This is an example repository that contains an Angular and Vue project.
+In addition, each project contains a shared Stencil component.

 It was generated using a combination of [Nx](https://nx.dev), Ionic [Thanks to Eric Jeker's Post on Ionic + Nrwl](https://medium.com/@eric.jeker/how-to-integrate-ionic-in-nrwl-nx-3493fcb7e85e), [StyleLint](https://stylelint.io/), and [ESLint](https://eslint.org/).

 # Instructions

 1. Clone the repository using 'Use template' (and don't forget to give us a Star / Follow on Github, please!)
-2. Search + Replace all instances of 'example-app-e2e' with your app name (important to do this first)
-3. Search + Replace all instances of 'example-app' with your app name
-4. Change the folder names for example-app and example-app-e2e to what you named for steps #1 and #2
-5. Search + Replace all instances of 'openforge-ionic-monorepo-example' with your project name
+2. npm install
+3. npx nx run startup-glossary-angular:serve AND/OR npx nx run startup-glossary-vue:serve

+You should now load your app(s)!

-6. Search + Replace 'company-name' with your company name.
-This is the NX project scope that allows you to import libraries using @company-name
+Note: You can re-name the NX project scope ... to do this search + replace 'company-name' with your company name.
+This is the NX project scope that allows you to import libraries using @company-name.

-That's it for the renaming!
-Now to test...

-7. npm install
-8. npx nx run example-app:serve (where example-app is the name you replaced with above)

-You should now load your example app!

-# Important - Utilizing this Repo

-Most of the commands to generate projects/capabilities/apps are default to NX, Ionic, Angular (in that order), so we will NOT include their specific instructions since as the packages update so will the documentation.

-With that said, there are some special things to keep in mind...

 ## Generating a Project - Additional Step